 Considerations During the Selection Process

-Learn more about how the 2017 School Bond Referendum projects were selected
+Become familiar on how the 2019 School Bond Referendum projects were selected.

 How Were the Projects Selected?